Cynical SecuritySpy Plugin

 The current sensitivity setting of a camera can be read as a camera state value.
 Any state change trigger set on this will fire when the camera's sensitivity is changed, whether that is done through SecuritySpy's user interface, its web interface, or through an Indigo action.

-Move Camera Action
+Move Camera Action #

 This action allows you to control a PTZ (Point-Tilt-Zoom) capable camera - the kind that can be told to move around.
 Only cameras recognized by SecuritySpy as able to move will be shown in the camera selection menu.
 Modern SecuritySpy versions also have checkboxes to control this.
 But if you ask Indigo to move a camera that is in fact securely bolted to the ground, nothing bad will happen.

-Position Preset Action
+Position Preset Action #

 This action tells a PTZ-capable camera to move to one of its preset positions.
 Even fewer types of cameras support presets, and only those cameras will be shown in the camera selection menu.

-Run Script Action
+Run Script Action #

 Ask SecuritySpy to execute one of the scripts in its Scripts folder.
 Pick the desired script from the popup list.

-Play Sound Action
+Play Sound Action #

 Ask SecuritySpy to play one of the sounds available on the server.
 Loud siren sounds are particularly amusing.
 Pick the desired sound from the popup list.

-Events
+Events #

-Camera Motion Event
+Camera Motion Event #

 This event triggers when SecuritySpy reports motion on a particular camera.
 This is based on SecuritySpy's motion detection logic as set in the camera's Camera Setup panel.
 It requires the camera to be active (its motion state to be on) and have motion detection enabled.

 SecuritySpy 5 (and later) has a two-stage detection logic.
 As long as motion detection is active for a camera, SecuritySpy continuously monitors the camera image for change, subject to the camera settings in SecuritySpy about masks and detection delays.
 Once it detects such a change, it attempts image recognition on the picture.
-SecuritySpy's "AI" settings for people and vehicles then determine whether it triggers motion recording or SecuritySpy actions.
+SecuritySpy’s “AI” settings for subject types then determine whether it triggers motion recording or SecuritySpy actions.
 SecuritySpy 4 (and earlier) does not have the image recognition part and simply reports the result of the first (and only) stage.

 Camera Motion can trigger on SecuritySpy's configured notions of either Motion Capture or SecuritySpy Actions.
 These use the thresholds and settings of SecuritySpy's camera configuration; they work simultaneous with SecuritySpy's triggers for motion recording and actions, respectively.
 You may optionally specify a particular detection cause to further limit when the trigger fires.

-Alternatively, you may ask for specified (custom) detection and give your freely chosen type of object (human, vehicle, anything) and a detection threshold.
-A trigger using specified detection works independently from SecuritySpy's image recognition settings.
+Alternatively, you may ask for specified (custom) detection and give your freely chosen type of object (human, vehicle, etc.) and a detection threshold.
+A trigger using specified detection works independently from SecuritySpy’s image recognition settings.
 (It is still subject to the first-stage settings like detection delays.)

 The Maximum Rate configuration parameter determines how often continuing motion is reported - it is never triggered more often than every so many seconds.
 Under no circumstances will motion be reported more than once per second.